 There are many things that contribute to fetal constraint (stuck babies).
-Any one of them can operate independently, but usually there are multiple causes that have synergistic or additive effects.
+Any one of them can operate independently, but usually there are multiple causes for less than optimal fetal positioning that have synergistic or additive effects.
 As I continue to explore the multiple causes, I will provide examples of how these things can work in concert to prevent babies from moving into more ideal positions for their continued gestation, birth and a comfortable, functional life in their bodies outside the womb.

 Today I’ll discuss the fetal factors (things about the baby) that cause fetal constraint.
 There isn’t much we can do about the fetal factors aside from resolving the other things (maternal and cultural) that we can readily do something about.
 As I mentioned, rarely is there just one thing causing fetal constraint.
 Last week I discussed the maternal factors — things about the pregnant parent.
 Here’s the link to that post.
 The week before I explained why engagement is pathology and the role it plays.
 Another link… Next week I’ll describe the cultural factors.
 In the fifth installment I’ll describe the labor and birth problems caused by fetal constraint.
 Surgical birth would be one of them, but there are many others.
 In the sixth installment I write about the actual effects of stuckness on the babies themselves.
 These are things like torticollis — and more.
 Stay tuned.

 If you haven’t already done it, take a guess.
 Do you think there are more maternal factors, more fetal factors or more cultural factors contributing to stuck babies?
 File your answer away and you can do the tally in a week when I unveil part four of this story.

 Twins and higher-order multiples are special for lots of reasons.
 In this discussion they are special because, depending on which kind they are, they could be either in the fetal factor category, the maternal factor category or the cultural factor category.